talkpython/100daysofcode-with-python-course/days/82-84-dataviz-plotly/README.md

 Pick one of many data viz libraries and create some cool visualizations and share them with us on Twitter.

 Lack inspiration?
-[Randy Olson](https://twitter.com/randal_olson) tends to tweet really cool [#dataviz stuff](https://twitter.com/hashtag/dataviz?src=hash), but remember start simple, this topic alone could cover a 100 Days :)
+[Randy Olson](https://twitter.com/randal_olson) tends to tweet really cool [#dataviz stuff](https://twitter.com/hashtag/dataviz?src=hash), however remember to start simple, data viz alone could fill a 100 Days of Code :)

 Enjoy and remember: keep calm and code in Python!